 How many hours do most students work each week?

 Most research indicates that working between 10 and 15 hours weekly during college is ideal if students are also enrolled full-time.
 For that reason, the U.S. Department of Education offers specific work-study placements to eligible students.
 In these positions, students are generally not allowed to work more than 10 to 15 hours a week, though a work-study award may be given in a dollar amount rather than a set number of hours.

 Working only 15 hours a week isn’t always a realistic option.
 Some students need to take on more hours to afford higher education, so they must look to outside employers.
-The 2011 American Community Survey revealed that of the 19.7 million students enrolled as full-time undergraduate students, 20% worked full-time and 52% worked less-than-full-time.
-Of the 52% working less-than-full-time, over a quarter of them worked more than 20 hours each week.
+The Condition of Education 2017 revealed that of the students enrolled as full-time undergraduate students in 2015, 10% worked full-time and 32% worked less than full time.
+Of the 32% working less than full time, over half of them worked more than 20 hours each week.
+Part-time students work even more than their full-time peers, with 45% of part-time undergraduate students working full time and 32% working less than full time (75% of whom worked more than 20 hours each week).
 In sum, there are many students who work more than 10 to 15 hours each week to support themselves as they pursue education.
 If you’re planning on working while also attending school, you’re in good company.

 If I need to work near full-time, how do I make sure my work schedule accommodates my classes?